Game Day Run Club

 Notre Dame students take their football seriously and make their presence known at home games.
 The student section stands in the northwest corner of the stadium, where field pads read, "We Are ND".
 Most students wear The Shirt making the student section appear as a sea of green, blue, or gold depending on the Shirt's color.
-The 28th Shirt will be unveiled on Friday, April 21st at 6:00 p.m. at Hammes Notre Dame Bookstore.
+The 28th Shirt was unveiled on Friday, April 21st and is available at Hammes Notre Dame Bookstore.

 Win or lose, the student body will still be there at the end of every Notre Dame home game to honor their classmates on the field.
-Students stay in the stands until the team leaves the field, no matter the result of the game.
-Of course...all bets are off if the student body ends up on the field, wildly celebrating.
+Students stay in the stands until the team leaves the field, no matter the result.

 At the conclusion of each game, the team approaches the student section to sing the Alma Mater together.
 As the Notre Dame band begins to play, fans and the team put their arms around each other and sway arm-in-arm as they sing.